 The most important thing to remember when embarking on a cruise is that these vessels are governed by strict health and safety standards.
 They are also built and maintained meticulously, and equipped for far worse conditions than you are ever likely to face.

-However, for your own peace of mind it is always beneficial to know what you should do in the extremely unlikely event of an accident, so here are some tips on how to stay safe on the open seas:
+However, for your own peace of mind it is always beneficial to know what you should do in the extremely unlikely event of an accident on a cruise ship, so here are some tips on how to stay safe on the open seas:

 - Do your research: It’s always good to compare reviews and comments in regard to the safety of the vessel.
 Whilst all cruise companies that operate within Australia are required to comply with the highest safety standards, there will always be differences.